Into the hot-seat

 1985 - King Kenny’s first reds game as boss brought a 2-0 defeat of Arsenal at Anfield, thanks to goals from Ronnie Whelan and Steve Nicol.

 1964 - We made our first appearance in European competition in the preliminary round of the European Cup.
 We won 5-0 at Icelandic champions Knattspyrnufélag Reykjavíkur, with Gordon Wallace and Roger Hunt both netting braces and Phil Chisnall grabbing his first reds goal.
-This remains our record equal away win in Europe.
+This remained our record equal away win in Europe until October 2017.
 The return leg was just as straightforward, as we ran out 11-1 winners on aggregate.